Thomrl/bulk-pdf-to-jpg-converter/README.md

 <h3>Setup (Easy way)</h3>

-- If you don't have python you can use `winget install 9NRWMJP3717K` to install python 3.11
+- If you don't have python you can use `winget install 9NRWMJP3717K` in CMD or powershell to install python 3.11
 - Launch the setup.bat file to install the needed modules for this to work (<a target="_blank" href="https://scoop.sh/" >Scoop</a> is needed for poppler).

 <sub>That's how I set it up for myself</sub>